simplygeekuk/Ansible-VMware/roles/vmware_deploy_ova/README.md

   ova_deployment_option: "option"
   ```

-  A list of dictionaries for the vapp properties, with userConfigurable set to true, for example:
+  The vApp Properties as list of dictionaries with userConfigurable set to true.
   ```
   vapp_properties:
     - list of dict1